jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/worker-nodes.md

-Regarding the worker nodes, if you are working on real bare metal, this step is to make sure that the details set in the `BareMetalHost` are well set, if not you will need to debug why does not work properly.
+Regarding the worker nodes, if you are working on real bare metal, this step is crucial to ensure that the details set in the `BareMetalHost` are correctly configured.
+If not, you will need to debug why it's not functioning as expected.

-If you are working with virtual machines, we can follow this steps and create empty ones to be consumed by Metal3 operator.

-For this purpose we will use again Kcli.
+However, if you are working with virtual machines, you can follow these steps to create empty ones that will be consumed by the Metal3 operator.
+To achieve this, we will utilize Kcli.

 ## Creating Virtual Machines

-If this is not your first try, you will need first to delete the prior try, to do so, please go to the [Deleting Virtual Machines](#deleting-virtual-vachines) section.
+If this is not your first attempt, you must first delete the previous setup.
+To do so, please refer to the [Deleting Virtual Machines](#deleting-virtual-machines) section.

-Now we can execute these creation commands:
+Now, you can execute the following commands for VM creation:

 ```bash
 kcli create vm -P start=False -P uefi_legacy=true -P plan=hosted-dual -P memory=8192 -P numcpus=16 -P disks=[200,200] -P nets=["{\"name\": \"dual\", \"mac\": \"aa:aa:aa:aa:11:01\"}"] -P uuid=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaa1101 -P name=hosted-dual-worker0